astronomer/airflow-guides/guides/dynamic-tasks.md

 #### Provide positional arguments XComArg object zip()

 It is also possible to zip `XComArg` objects.
 If the upstream task has been defined using the TaskFlow API, simply provide the function call.
 If the upstream task used a traditional operator, provide the `XComArg(task_object)`.
-Below you can see an example of the results of two TaskFlowAPI tasks and one traditional operator being zipped together to form the `zipped_arguments` (`[(1,10,100), (2,1000,200), (1000,1000,300)]`).
+Below you can see an example of the results of two TaskFlow API tasks and one traditional operator being zipped together to form the `zipped_arguments` (`[(1,10,100), (2,1000,200), (1000,1000,300)]`).

 To mimic the behavior of the [`zip_longest()`](https://docs.python.org/3/library/itertools.html#itertools.zip_longest) function, you can add the optional `fillvalue` keyword argument to the `.zip()` method.
 If you specify a default value with `fillvalue`, the method produces as many tuples as the longest input has elements and fills in missing elements with the default value.
 If `fillvalue` was not specified in the example below, `zipped_arguments` would only contain one tuple `[(1,10,100)]` since the shortest list provided to the `.zip()` method is only one element long.